mutafchievAlex/currency-gateway-api/README.md

 #### Start PostgreSQL locally

-A Docker setup is provided to spin up a PostgreSQL instance that already contains the schema required by the gateway.
-The Docker image is built from the repository so that it bundles the same Flyway migrations executed by the Spring Boot application at startup.
+A Docker setup is provided to spin up a PostgreSQL instance for local development.
+Flyway manages the schema when the Spring Boot application starts, so the container itself does not pre-create any tables.

 ```bash
 docker compose -f docker/docker-compose.postgres.yml up --build